 One application for shore-side AIS: Stewardship

-The United States Coast Guard describes AIS as follows:
+The United States Coast Guard describes an Automatic Identification System as follows:

 Picture a shipboard radar display, with overlaid electronic chart data, that includes a mark for every significant ship within radio range, each as desired with a velocity vector (indicating speed and heading).
 Each ship “mark” could reflect the actual size of the ship, with position to GPS or differential GPS accuracy.
 By “clicking” on a ship mark, you could learn the ship name, course and speed, classification, call sign, registration number, MMSI, and other information.